-1. By reading and analyzing primary source documents, students are able to arrive at their own conclusions based on their understanding of the documents.
+1. Reading and analyzing primary source documents is a way for students to arrive at their own conclusions based on their understanding of the documents.
 This empowers students as they find themselves in the roles of historians.
 Indeed, they will often find contradictions between the views expressed in a document and the material they have read in a textbook.
 This can inspire students to conduct further research into the area they are studying.

 2. Use of primary source documents can enhance student understanding of a historical time period.
 Primary sources provide windows into the daily lives of individuals living in the past.
 An analysis of documents can reinforce the themes and content learned from the textbook or in class discussion.